 When applying for jobs, don’t just send the same resume time after time.
 The contents need to be tailored to the dental job that is being applied for.
 This doesn’t mean rewriting the entire resume every time; it means before it is sent, it needs to be fine-tuned so the employer can have no doubt you will tick every box.
 Ensure that action verbs are used because they have more impact than adjectives.

-Everyone goes with paragraphs in resumes, so ditch them and do something unique, such as using keyword lists related to your area of expertise.
+Everyone goes with paragraphs in resumes, so ditch them and do something unique, such as using keyword lists related to your area of expertise in dental offices.
 Match the keywords list describing you to the keywords of the job advertisement for extra impact.
 Add extra detail about the dental practices that have previously been worked at so that the employer has a visual picture.
 This helps to create a lasting impression.

 The cover letter is the first impression an employer will form regarding you, so make it count.
 This letter can make or break an application.
 Apply the same techniques you used in your resume, such as using action words and shaping the letter to the job description but don’t just repeat your resume.

 Make sure there is a key fact or point that does not appear in the resume, almost like the icing on the cake.
-This needs to be key to the job and something the employer will come back to when going through other applications.
+This needs to be key to the job and something the employer will come back to when going through other applications for their dental office.

 There’s a reason for the saying first in first served; sure, an employer will look at all the applicants but getting your application in near the start and making an impression that sticks in the employer’s mind is worth its weight in gold.